 I hit the ground and it was soft and blue.
 This was only training, and I was getting my tail kicked.
 Growing up as a little tom-boy, I would have told you that I wanted to be in the military, and later that dream morphed into becoming a police officer.
-After high school, I further my education and received a degree in criminal justice.
-I later became a police officer after I joined the military.
+After high school, I got a degree in criminal justice and I later became a police officer after I joined the military.

 God made women for specific purposes and law enforcement is not one of those purposes.
 There are many reasons why I came to this conclusion, but I would like to share my top three reasons why I quit my job as a police officer:

-The uniforms police officers wear is cross dressing
+3. The uniforms police officers wear is cross-dressing.

 Another argument Christian people have told me is that my desire to become a police officer was from the Lord and no one has the right to squash my dream.
 This is one of the most ungodly pieces of advice I have ever heard in my life.
 My heart is deceitfully wicked (Jer.
 17:9).
 I do and desire that which is not pleasing to the Lord (Rom 7:14-25).
 And someone tells me that the desire I have is from the Lord?
 Yes, it was a desire, but hindsight is 20/20 and my desire was wicked.
 My desire was to satisfy my proud, selfish tendencies.
 In the depths of my soul I was shaking my fist at God for making me who I was.
 This is where it is so incredibly vital for us as Christians who give advice and counsel to other Christians.
 Be very, very careful saying what is God’s will and His desire.
 We will be accountable for what we advise other people.